Boardified is the integrative platform for board development for nonprofit organizations in North America.

 Board Member Coaching

 Boardified understands that board members don’t have the answers to everything—but we’re here to help you find them.
 We offer one-on-one coaching sessions with our experts to help you navigate board governance, engagement, and culture and get the advice you need.
-Contact us today to schedule a free 30-minute session.
+Contact us today to schedule a 60-minute consultation.

 In 2016, the Jack and Goldie Wolfe Miller Fund (JGWMF) found that they were asking the same question over and over again of their grantees and partners who were facing strategic challenges and internal organizational issues.
 “Where are your board members?”